Faddom Delivers Real ROI: Save time, optimize costs, and stay compliant! 📈

 Both VMware and Nutanix are robust virtualization and HCI platforms with unique strengths and weaknesses.
 IT managers should thoroughly assess their specific needs to determine which platform is the best fit for their organization.
 As the virtualization and HCI market continues to evolve, VMware and Nutanix will continue to adapt to meet the demands of a constantly changing IT landscape.

 Whether you use VMware or Nutanix, Faddom helps you visualize your entire on-premise and cloud infrastructure with continuous, automatic updates — in as little as 60 minutes and without using agents.
-(Note: The ability to map Nutanix is coming soon.)
-Just start a free trial today!

 Try Faddom Now!